Career & Business

 3. The employer is unorganized/dealing with other things.

-4. They are still interviewing candidates/going through the hiring process.
-Apparently, it can take more time than we actually expect.
+4. They are still interviewing candidates and going through the hiring process.
+Apparently, it can take more time than we expect.

-After the interview process, they picked the candidate but they haven’t sent you your rejection letter.
+After the interview, they picked the candidate, but they haven’t sent you your rejection letter.
 You might be next in line if that said person decides not to follow through.
 They won’t fully reject you if they may end up needing you in the long run.
-Things may get out of hand or pop up and they may have put a hold on the hiring process.
+Things may get out of hand or pop up, and they may have put a hold on the hiring process.

 Need help to ace the interview?
-Grab the Ultimate Guide to Job Interview Answers, and get your dream job in no time!
+Grab the Ultimate Guide to Job Interview Answers, and get your dream job quickly!

 After your interview, send a follow-up thank you letter.